eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

 Given $N_{particles}$ indistinguishable particles and $K_{boxes}$ distinguishable states, the total number of distinct BE microstates, $|\Omega_{BE}|$, is determined by the multichoose function:
 $|\Omega_{BE}| = \text{multichoose } K_{boxes} N_{particles} = \binom{K_{boxes} + N_{particles} - 1}{N_{particles}}$.

-The Lean 4 formalization of this cardinality is proven in `PPNP.Entropy.Physics.BoseEinstein.card_omega_be`.
+The Lean 4 formalization of this cardinality is proven in `EGPT.Physics.BoseEinstein.card_omega_be`.
 The postulate of equiprobability dictates that the probability of any specific BE microstate $\omega$ is $P(\omega) = 1 / |\Omega_{BE}|$.

 ### 1.2 Why This Focus: Implications for Other Physical Distributions

 The focus on the uniform distribution case, as exemplified by BE microstates, is a strategic choice:
 1.  **Direct Application of RUE (Uniform Case):** Rota's Uniqueness of Entropy theorem possesses a direct and mathematically simpler form for uniform distributions.
-This form has been fully formalized in `PPNP.Entropy.RET.RotaUniformTheorem`.
+This form has been fully formalized in `EGPT.Entropy.RET.RotaUniformTheorem`.
 2.  **Relevance to Bosons/Photons:** BE statistics are fundamental to the physics of photons and other bosons.
 Demonstrating classical computability for BE statistics directly addresses phenomena central to discussions of wave-particle duality and quantum optics.
 3.  **Foundation for Extensibility:** The principles established for BE statistics, arising from their underlying uniform microstate distribution, are conceptually extendable.
 Other fundamental physical distributions, such as Maxwell-Boltzmann (MB) and Fermi-Dirac (FD), are also characterized by uniform probabilities over their respective valid microstate configurations.
 Consequently, proving the BE case provides a robust template and foundational formal components for subsequently addressing MB and FD systems.
 4.  **Minimum Path to Core Argument:** Proving the existence of an efficient, verifiable classical computational model for BE statistics constitutes the minimum necessary work to formally challenge the broadest interpretations of Feynman's "impossible to explain classically" assertion for a significant class of quantum statistical phenomena.